 In Islam, for an action to be moral and accepted by Allah, it is not enough that the action is good.
 The motive behind the action has to be good, and the action has to be intentional for seeking the pleasure of Allah.
 This is called ‘Ikhlas, the opposite of Riya’; that is, doing something seeking people’s approval and praise, not Allah’s pleasure and glory.
 We stay away from food and drinks and other invalidators of fasting during our fasting even if no one is watching us.
 In doing so, we train to live in the presence of Allah and do good deeds to glorify Him alone.

 Action Point: Fasting makes one more God-oriented.
 I am determined to fast Ramadan as a religious obligation to achieve taqwa and seek Allah’s pleasure, not as a cultural practice to impress others or gain their approval.

 8- Faith-filled Environment:

-Being disconnected from your local mosque, lacking good friends and abandoning benevolent acts may lower your level of faith.
-Ramadan is like an intensive course in good deeds which include: Taraweeh in the masjid, sadaqah for the needy, annual Zakah, reading and studying the Quran, inviting people for ‘iftar, developing stronger family connections …etc. The creation of this faith-filled environment increases our opportunities to be more connected with Allah.
+Being disconnected from your local mosque, lacking good friends, and abandoning benevolent acts may lower your level of faith.
+Ramadan is like an intensive course in good deeds: Taraweeh in the Masjid, sadaqah for the needy, annual Zakah, reading and studying the Quran, inviting people for ‘iftar, developing stronger family connections …etc. The creation of this faith-filled environment increases our opportunities to be more connected with Allah.

-Action Point: I am determined to disconnect from the bad environment that leads me into sinning and replace it with developing more connections with the Masjid and good people.
+Action Point: I am determined to disconnect from the harmful environment that leads me into sinning and replace it with developing more connections with the Masjid and good people.

 Action Point: I am determined to prepare some dua’a to be said each day, and I trust the way and the time Allah answers them.